-During the year ended June 30, 2022, the Department implemented a change in accounting policy for the costs associated with Vermont RES compliance from an annual expense to an inventory basis.
-As a result of this change, Tier 1 REC purchases and RES Tier 3 program activity in excess of that required for compliance in a given period appear as RES inventory assets on the Statement of Net Position.
+Tier 1 REC purchases and RES Tier 3 program activity in excess of that required for compliance in a given period appear as RES inventory assets on the Statement of Net Position.
 RECs and Tier 3 credits used for annual compliance are expensed as a component of purchased power expense and customer accounting, service, and sales expense, respectively.
-The Department made this change to improve the alignment between the expenses being recorded and the statutory obligation for compliance in each reporting period, to align the amount recorded as an annual expense more closely with the amount that Vermont regulators will allow to be recoverable in rates, and to improve the accuracy and representativeness of the Department's financial reporting by reflecting current inventories of RECs and Tier 3 program credits on its financial statements.
+This accounting policy improves the alignment between the expenses being recorded and the statutory obligation for compliance in each reporting period, aligns the amount recorded as an annual expense more closely with the amount that Vermont regulators will allow to be recoverable in rates, and improves the accuracy and representativeness of the Department's financial reporting by reflecting current inventories of RECs and Tier 3 program credits on its financial statements.